 - 1. This statement can be true or false depending on the implicit assumptions made in the analysis.
-It is true given that individuals will eliminate all inefficiencies they see through trading.
-It might be false if not everyone knows all the benefits and the inefficiencies, or does not have the opportunity to correct the inefficiencies, or if the costs of eliminating the inefficiency are too high. - 2.
-If a particular distribution of income is one of society's goals, a particular production technique that leads to greater output, but also an undesirable distribution of income, might be considered an inefficient method of production.
+It is true in light of the fact that individuals will eliminate all inefficiencies they see through trading.
+It might be false if not everyone knows all the benefits and the inefficiencies or does not have the opportunity to correct the inefficiencies or if the costs of eliminating the inefficiency are too high. - 2.
+If a particular distribution of income is one of society's goals, a particular production technique that leads to greater output but also an undesirable distribution of income might be considered an inefficient method of production.
 Remember, efficiency is achieving a goal as cheaply as possible.
 Maximizing output is not the only goal of a society. - 3. a.
-From the numbers alone, one would choose not to work because the opportunity cost of working is giving up an \$80,000 increase in lifetime income while the benefit is \$32,000 of income now.
+From the numbers alone, one would choose not to work because the opportunity cost of working is giving up an \$80,000 increase in lifetime income whereas the benefit is \$32,000 of income now.
 Although there is a correlation between working time and GPA, we cannot conclude that working an after-school job causes the decrease in GPA.
-Therefore one might be able to maintain a decent GPA while working.
+Therefore, one might be able to maintain a decent GPA while working.
 Moreover, earning money might be the priority for a particular student to reach a goal, such as saving for college that will lead to even greater lifetime earnings. - b.
 It depends on the particular student.
 Working takes time from study and thus might be a reason for the decrease in GPA.
-But the situation varies from student to student. - 4.
-If there were decreasing marginal opportunity costs, the production possibility curve would be convex (bowed in) with respect to the origin instead of concave (bowed out).
-This means that (in terms of the example on page 28 of the text) we would gain more and more guns for every pound of butter we give up.
-An example of this is found in a situation in which practice makes perfect; i.e., smaller and smaller numbers of hours devoted to a task, or sport, will result in bigger and bigger gains in performance. - 5.
-The fact that lawns occupy more land in the United States than any single crop does not mean that the United States is operating inefficiently.
-Although the cost of enjoying lawns is not included in GDP, lawns are nevertheless produced consumption goods and are included in the production possibility curve for the United States.
-The high proportion of land devoted to lawns implies that the United States has sufficient food that it can devote a fair amount of land to the production of goods for enjoyment such as lawns. - 6.
-Following the hint that society's production possibility curve reflects more than just technical relationships, we realize that trust is an input to production to the extent that it is necessary for transactions.
-If everyone could fake honesty, the production possibility curve would shift inward since no one could trust anyone else leading to the disintegration of markets.
-If some could fake honesty, those few will gain at the expense of others.
-This is an example of the tragedy of the commons.
+But the situation varies from student to student.